-> This is similar to the one above.
-The question is, does the person really want to receive the advice, and given what you have to say, do you think they will receive it well and make use of it?
-If not, it is good to go slowly.
+This is similar to the one above.
+The question is, does the person really want to receive the advice, and given what you have to say, do you think she’ll receive it well and make use of it?
+If not, it’s good to go slowly.

-> Ask if they really would like to hear what you have to say.
+Ask if she’d really like to hear what you have to say.
 Is it going to come off as criticism?
-Is it going to hurt their feelings?
+Is it going to hurt her feelings?
 Is this someone you know well enough to give this kind of advice?

-> Another way of assessing this is to ask, does the subject matter match the type of relationship we have?
+Another way of assessing this is to ask, does the subject matter match the type of relationship we have?
 A work colleague might easily take in business advice, but not relationship advice.
-They will ultimately see the advice as invasive even though that was not the intent.
+He’ll ultimately see that advice as invasive even though that wasn’t the intent.

-> Here’s a couple of quick guidelines to keep in mind:
+Here’s a couple of quick guidelines to keep in mind:

 - The purpose of advice should always be to help.
 No other purpose is acceptable.